 5. Choose friendly fabrics.

 Many people with autism also have heightened tactile perception, more commonly referred to as ‘touch’.
 Scratchy or stiff materials that are often synthetic can cause discomfort and create a sense of tension.
 Choose sensory-friendly fabrics for your furniture to ensure that the rooms are relaxing, such as cooling cotton or bamboo bedding and towels and soft upholstery coverings for sofas and chairs.

 6. Create a sensory space

 If you have enough room, consider creating a designated sensory space.
 This can be designed as an escape from sensory stimuli, or a safe space where sensory stimuli can be deliberately explored.
 Both of these options can help people with autism to regulate sensory input and are a great ‘rest’ area for when they need a break.
-A cozy den with soft fabrics makes a great retreat, or you can designate an entire room with specialized lighting, sound, and tactile stimuli.
+A cozy den with a sensory swing or sensory chair makes a great retreat, or you can designate an entire room with specialized lighting, sound, and tactile stimuli.

 Image by in4mal via Deposit Photos

 Hey I'm Olivia and I'm a proud Autistic woman.
 My special interests are cats, stim toys, and electronic music!
 I love to write and help other Autistic adults find ways to enjoy life in this LOUD world!